Wikipedia

 Many witnesses were produced to prove these things; and among them William Lenthal, Speaker in the Long Parliament, who, when the King entered the House of Commons in 1641, and had demanded of him the Five Members, had answered "that he had neither ears to hear, eyes to see, or mouth to speak except what the House gave",[3] now appear for the prosecution; affirming in Court, that Scot, had justified proceeding against the Charles in the House of Commons.[3]

 In his defence, Scot said that whatever had been spoken in the House ought not to be given in evidence against him, not falling under the cognisance of any inferior court, as all men knew: that for what he had done in relation to the King, he had the authority of the Long Parliament for his justification and that this Court had no right to declare whether that authority were a Parliament or not; and being demanded to produce one instance to show that the House of Commons was ever possessed of such an authority, he assured them he could produce many.
-But having begun with the Saxon times, he was interrupted by the Court, and told that the things of those ages were obscure.[3]
+However, having begun with the Saxon times, he was interrupted by the Court, and told that the things of those ages were obscure.[3]

-Scot then moved on to a second defence that:[4]
+Scot then moved on to a second defence, that[4]

 he could not see for what reason it was not as lawful for that House of Commons in which he had sat as a member, to make laws, as for the present Convention which had been called by the authority of the Keepers of the Liberties of England.
 I had the authority of Parliament, the legislative authority to justify me —